spaceninja/interactive-fiction/README.md

   - [ ] Add Interrupt routines
   - [ ] Add Queing
   - [ ] Add WAIT command
+  - [ ] Some game verbs should not increase move counter
+- [ ] Add Scoring
+  - [ ] give points for first interaction with object
+  - [ ] give points for first interaction with room
 - [ ] Add Actors
   - [ ] Handle speaking to actors V-SAY
   - [ ] Handle giving directions to actors